Essential Travel Tips for Women

 These are my personal health and beauty travel tips.
 I know as women we are all so different when it comes to our bodies and our ideas about personal care.
 This is what works for me, feel free to take it or leave it.

 Keep yourself hydrated.
 A friend, who is a doctor from India, told me that in hot climates I should be drinking a minimum of 5 litres of water/day.
-So many health problems are linked to dehydration- headaches, joint and muscle pain, sinus problems, skin issues….you get the point.
-We sometimes forget to drink when we are wrapped up in our adventures or purposely avoid it if we are on transport without toilets.
+So many health problems are linked to dehydration- headaches, joint and muscle pain, sinus problems, skin issues, constipation….you get the point.
+We sometimes forget to drink water when we are wrapped up in our adventures or purposely avoid it if we are on transport without toilets.
 Drink, drink, drink.